hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

 = 4.13.0 =
-* Fix enqueuing hCaptcha scripts on every page when Fluent Forms integration is on.
+* Fixed enqueuing hCaptcha scripts on every page when Fluent Forms integration is on.
+* Fixed warning in with auto-verify forms, including Brevo.

 = 4.12.0 =
 * Added 'hcap_print_hcaptcha_scripts' filter.